How do we afford it?

 UNT now offers 99 degree programs that can be completed in three years.
-To help your student stay on track to graduate in four years without taking extra courses, UNT offers an online degree audit which lists all of your student’s degree requirements in a graphic-friendly format.
+To help your student stay on track to graduate in four years without taking extra courses, UNT offers an online degree audit which lists all of your student’s degree requirements in an easy-to-read format.
 Learn more at the registrar's website.

 Applying for financial aid

 You might be surprised to find out how much financial aid you can receive, regardless of your family’s income level.
 You won’t know what you’re eligible for unless you apply!
 The best time to apply for financial aid is in January of the year your student plans to enroll.
 The first step is completing the Free Application for Federal Student Aid (FAFSA) or the Texas Application for State Financial Aid (TASFA) if you’re ineligible for federal aid through the FAFSA because of your immigration status.
 You can file your FAFSA as early as October 1.
 Apply early to receive first consideration for awards.”

 Your student may apply for scholarships funded by the university, specific academic departments, alumni and staff members.
 Merit-based, need-based and athletic-based scholarships are usually available.
 Examples include: